Getting Started

 4 – After treatment is completed, you will be billed for the work.

 Please note that each of the labs has a backlog for treatment and items are treated on a first-come, first-served basis.
-The conservator can give you an approximate idea of when treatment will be completed and can try to work with the necessary deadlines.
+The conservator can give you an approximate idea of when treatment will be completed and can try to work with any necessary deadlines.

 Become a Member!